jacobdeichert/svelvet/README.md

 ~~~

 And finally, add some `svelte` files!
 All source files must be stored inside the `src` directory so `svelvet` can compile them into the `dist` directory.

+To compile in dev mode with file watching, use `npm run dev`.
+To optimize a build for production, use `npm run build`.
+Then serve your `dist` directory!

 You also must have an [`index.html`][basic_example_html] file that loads your entrypoint or root `svelte` component.